Our team

 As Hank Horton says: “For me to take you out on Country, as an Aboriginal guide, that’s where we do shine, in the scrub, in the bush.
 That’s our culture”.

-Photo by El
+Photo by Elspeth Callender

 Jai Jackson-Hooper says he’s proud to be Palawa.
 “I haven’t been connected much and now I’ve found connections through wukalina walk.
 First job out of school.”